Skip to main content

 info

-If you have made custom changes to your deployment file structure, please contact your Support team before upgrading your environments.
+If you have made custom changes to your deployment file structure, contact Support before upgrading your environments.

 • Download the latest Cinchy artifacts from the Cinchy Releases Table > Kubernetes Artifacts column.
-For this upgrade, download the Cinchy Kubernetes Deployment Template v5.17.2.zip file.
+For this upgrade, download Cinchy Kubernetes Deployment Template v5.17.2.zip.

-Depending on your current version, you may be required to execute the following upgrade scripts:
+Depending on your current version, you may also need to run one or both of the following upgrade scripts:

 Current VersionRun the 5.2 Upgrade ScriptRun the 5.5 Upgrade Script